 I understand the information printed on this form.
-I have discussed this study, its risks and potential benefits, and my other choices with Dr. Huang, Dr. Hudetz, Dr. Mashour, or their designee.
+I have discussed this study, its risks and potential benefits, and my other choices with the study coordinator.
 My questions so far have been answered.
 I understand that if I have more questions or concerns about the study or my participation as a research subject, I may contact one of the people listed in Section 10 (above).
 I understand that I will receive a copy of this form at the time I sign it and later upon request.
 I understand that if my ability to consent or assent for myself changes, either I or my legal representative may be asked to re-consent prior to my continued participation in this study.

-Print Legal Name:
+Print Legal Name: \\\\\